TammyTheAnalyst/SQLiteStudio-Retrieve-Data-using-Single-Table-SQL-Queries/README.md

 ### The SELECT * from Statement
 In this section, I practiced using the SELECT * FROM statement to retrieve all columns and rows from a specified table in the database.

+### Projection Query
+In this section, I learned about **projection** in SQL.
+Projection refers to choosing specific columns from a table instead of selecting all columns.
+This helps focus on the most relevant data.

 ### The ORDER BY Clause
 I worked on using the ORDER BY clause to rearrange the order of rows in the output returned from a query.
 This allowed me to organize the data in ascending or descending order based on specific columns.